 Let’s use Ms. Gutierrez’s class as an example:

-1. First, each student in Ms. Gutierrez’s classroom will take the level placement test and be assigned to a group.
+1. First, each student in Ms. Gutierrez’s classroom will take the Level Placement and be assigned to a group.
 Each group should have no more than 3-5 students in it.

 2. Then, Ms. Gutierrez will decide who will help her teach the group daily.
 She can use an aid or parent volunteer.
 The PRIDE Reading Program is heavily scripted out and everything the instructor needs is in the teacher’s manual as they go through the lessons.
 If Ms. Gutierrez ever needs a substitute teacher, parent volunteer or a paraprofessional to fill in for her, they can follow the heavily scripted Teaching Guide.